cloudfoundry-community-attic/inception-server/README.md

 ## Installation

-This tool is distributed as a RubyGem.
-It requires Ruby 1.9+.

 Currently, install and use the tool via this Git repo (due to its dependency on other unreleased RubyGems).

 ```